How to Protect Your Privacy in Court Files in Washington State

-General Rule 31 of the Washington Court Rules, also called GR 31, allows the public to access most court records, unless a specific law, rule, or order restricts that access.
+Washington Court General Rule 31 (GR 31) allows the public to access many court records, but not all.
 GR 31 covers both paper copies in the courthouse and electronic copies on the Internet.
 The “access” allowed includes either viewing a record or getting a copy of it.

 What Court Records are NOT Available to the Public?

-The following types of case records are not available to the public:
+The following types of case records are not available to the public – they are automatically “sealed” by the court:

 • Adoptions